JasperFx/marten/docs/diagnostics.md

 As of Marten 1.4, you can also register `IDocumentSessionListener` objects scoped to a particular session with the `DocumentStore.OpenSession(SessionOptions)` signature.

-As of Marten v5, seperate listeners will need to be registered for Document Store and Async Daemon.
+As of Marten v5, separate listeners will need to be registered for Document Store and Async Daemon.
 Adding listeners for Async Daemon are covered in the next section.

 ## Listening for Async Daemon Events